taha-junaid/StreamSphere/README.md

 ## Streamsphere
 A video streaming platform that allows multiple users to watch a movie together.
-(Synchronizing the playback time and live participants in a channel for all users wanting to watch a movie together).
+(Synchronizing the playback time and live participants in a channel for all users watching a movie together).

 ## TechStack:
 FrontEnd: HTML, CSS, Javascript